ucfopen/Materia-Docs/_players/profile-settings.md

 ---
 # Settings Page

 Settings can be accessed from the Materia profile page.
-First, open the profile page by first clicking on your name at the top left of the page, then click on the *settings* link in the left side under your large avatar.
+First, open the profile page by first clicking on your name at the top left of the page, then click on the *Settings* link in the left side under your large avatar.

 {% include figure.html
 	url="settings_page.png"